 D.C. is a great city for walking, but your feet may fall victim to its monumental-scale distances.
 Make sure you have shoes that are up to the challenge.
 Merrell’s Moab series has been around for years with options for men and women, and its utilitarian comfort just keeps getting better.

-Here’s the quick answer to the question “what to wear in Washington, D.C.?”
+Here’s the quick answer to “What to wear in Washington, D.C.?”
 Anything besides cargo shorts.
 As one D.C. native puts it: “The fashion aesthetic here is more preppy than fratty.
 People look like they spend their time on sailboats, not playing beer pong.”
 If you’re planning on spending any time in Georgetown, this advice holds quadruply true.
-Consider these jeans or these casual content pants as an alternative
+Consider Prana jeans or casual linen pants as an alternative.

 When it comes to Washington, D.C. clothing, a light sweater can be a godsend—especially if you’re trekking the Mall in July and then spending a couple of hours in an air-conditioned Smithsonian museum.
-And if you have a dinner reservation that doesn’t allow for time to swing back to your hotel first, the same sweater can transform an outfit you’ve been wearing all day.
-Here’s some comfy options for men and women.
+If you have a dinner reservation that doesn’t allow time to swing back to your hotel first, the same sweater can transform an outfit you’ve been wearing all day.
+Here are some comfy options for men and women.

-Wide-brimmed, crushable sun hats can be surprisingly hard to come by, but they can make your life a lot easier under blazing summer skies.
-This men’s hat does the trick with UPF protection and women might like this crushable hat from Siggi.
+Wide-brimmed, crushable sun hats can be surprisingly hard to come by, but they make your life a whole lot easier under blazing summer skies.
+This men’s hat from Wallaroo does the trick with UPF protection, while women might like Comhats’ crushable option.